 Human Trafficking SB 5488: Establishing an enhanced penalty for the use of an internet advertisement to facilitate the commission of a sex-trafficking crime.
 Sponsor: Senator Jeanne Kohl-Welles Co-Sponsors: Padden, Kline, Darneille, Fraser, Ranker, Keiser, Delvin, Carrell, McAuliffe, Chase, Conway Summary: SB 5488 requires an additional fee of five thousand dollars per offense to be assessed on a person convicted of commercial sexual abuse of a minor, promoting commercial sexual abuse of a minor, or promoting travel for commercial sexual abuse of a minor, when the court finds that an internet advertisement in which the victim of the crime was described or depicted was instrumental in facilitating the commission of the crime.
 Assistant Chief Dick Reed and Detective Todd Novidsedlak from SPD both testified on this bill in the Senate and House hearings.
 Status: SB 5488 passed out of the Senate in a 49-0 vote.
 The bill successfully made it through the House Public Safety and Rules committees and passed out of the House Chamber 97 to 0, with one excused.
-The bill has been signed by the President of the Senate.
+The bill has been signed by the President of the Senate, the Speaker, and the Governor, and it will be effective July 28, 2013.
 City Position: Seattle supports this legislation.

 SB 5308: Establishing the commercially sexually exploited children statewide coordinating committee.
 Sponsor: Senator Jeanne Kohl-Welles Co-Sponsors: Carrell, Darneille, Padden, Kline, Hargrove, Fraser, Chase, Keiser, Conway, Cleveland, Tom Summary: SB 5308 will establish a committee to work on this issue.
-Status: The bill passed the Senate 49 to 0.
-The bill successfully passed the House Public Safety Committee and is now in the Rules Committee.
+Status: The bill passed the Senate 49 to 0, and it passed the House 97 to 0, with 1 excused.
 SB 5563: Regarding training for school employees in the prevention of sexual abuse.
 Sponsor: Senator Jeanne Kohl-Welles Co-Sponsors: Litzow, Rolfes, Keiser, McAuliffe, Kline Summary: SB 5563 requires the office of the superintendent of public instruction to develop and implement a training program for school employees regarding prevention of sexual abuse, commercial sexual abuse of a minor, and sexual exploitation of a minor.
 Status: SB 5563 passed out of the chamber in a 49-0 vote.
-The bill also passed out of the House Chamber in a 97- 0, one excused, vote on April 3rd.
-The bill has been signed by the President of the Senate.
+The bill also passed out of the House Chamber in a 97-0, one excused, vote on April 3rd.
+The bill has been signed by the President of the Senate, the Speaker and the Governor, and it will go into effect on July 28, 2013.
 HB 1291: Concerning Services for Victims of the Sex Trade.
 Sponsor: Representative Tina Orwall Co-Sponsors: Kochmar, Hope, Parker, Goodman, Jinkins, Upthegrove, Ryu, Stanford, Roberts, Hurst, Morrell, Tarleton, Wylie, Bergquist, Ormsby Summary: HB 1291 directs current offender fees towards services for victims.
 Status: HB 1291 passed the House 97 to 0, with 1 excused.
-The bill passed out of the Senate Law and Justice Committee on April 3rd and is now in Rules.
+The bill passed the Senate 47 to 0, with 2 excused, and the House has concurred with the Senate amendments.
 City Fiscal Health HB 1368: Concerning the distribution of state liquor revenues to cities and counties.
 Sponsor: Representative Steve Tharinger Co-Sponsors: Springer, Orcutt, Ryu, Fey, Zeiger, Moscoso, Kochmar, Magendanz, Hayes, Sells, Hargrove, Morrell, Freeman Summary: HB 1368 would restore the growth in liquor revenues to cities and counties.
 Status: This bill is currently in the House Appropriations Committee.
 This bill could be considered necessary to implement the budget.

-Companion Bill: SB 5703

-Sponsor: Senator Steve Hobbs

-Status: SB 5703 has been referred to Senate Ways & Means.
-This issue could be considered necessary to

-implement the budget.
+Companion Bill: SB 5703 Sponsor: Senator Steve Hobbs Status: SB 5703 has been referred to Senate Ways & Means.
+This issue could be considered necessary to implement the budget.